Actify

 After your first 4 games

-Post in the team channel: 'We've tried 4 different games.
-Which was your favorite?
-And does anyone want to run the game next week?'
-The transition from organizer-led to team-led is the signal that the program is working.
-When someone volunteers to run a game, your job shifts from operator to enabler.
-Provide a list of approved games, a 2-minute explainer for each, and let them choose.
+Post: 'We've run 4 games — which was your favorite?
+Anyone want to run next week's?'
+The transition from organizer-led to team-led is the signal the program is working.
+When someone volunteers, your job shifts to enabler: share a list of approved games with quick explainers, then step back.

 If you're on Actify, the platform has a game library with one-click setup for 40+ team games — no planning required from whoever's running it.